zgq346712481/cucumber/HACKING.md

 #### Create new subrepo.

 Create a new, empty subrepo at GitHub.
-Check the box for initialising with a `README.md` file - it's needed to create an initial `master` branch to push to.
+Check the box for initialising with a `README.md` file - it's needed to create an initial `main` branch to push to.

 Log into CircleCI and set up a build for the new (empty) subrepo.